Karma – What’s your take on karma?

 So I am still in a quandary as to whether there is any connection between luck and karma.
 They seem to have some of the same consequences and except for past life or reincarnation, are about the same.

-There were also several books I read on the subject of luck, over twenty of them, but in virtually all the cases what was written in the books were not backed by any real research or in depth research, at least in my opinion.
+There were also several books I read on the subject of luck, over twenty of them, but in virtually all cases what was written in the books were not backed by any real research or in-depth research, at least in my opinion.

 I might be a minority in this, so I was open to other takes on the matter.
 My writer of so many articles for me has a different view on the matter.
 So I am including her writeup here so you will have an alternate view.
 It is in three parts, with the 3rd part here on this site since her site where it originally appeared may still be down while she revamps it.

 Read the three part article below and see if you agree.
 Add your comment and with it the country as that would be helpful since beliefs in karma and luck may vary drastically.

 - Luck and Karma Part I

 - Questions About Karma and Luck (on WishGoodLuck site)